 We’ll discuss the different features of each type to help you make a wise decision when shopping for batteries.

 Alkaline AA Batteries

-These batteries also have a long shelf life compared to rechargeable ones, which allows you to buy several pairs for future use.
-However, if you have backup Alkaline AA batteries lying around the house for some time, ensure you check their condition as they usually leak over time.
+These batteries also have a longer shelf life than rechargeable ones, allowing you to buy several pairs for future use.
+However, if you have backup Alkaline AA batteries lying around the house for some time, ensure you check their condition, as they usually leak over time.